josja/faceOSC/README.md

 # faceOSC

 Provides a 'face frame' as OSC message to Wekinator, a Machine Learning (ML) tool written by Rebecca Fiebrink and used in her Kadenze course.
 The frame consists of 300 floating points (gray pixels) between 0 and 1.
-When a face is detected the patch will automagically zoom in to the area of interest and take a snapshot of 300 pixels to send by OSC.
+When a face is detected the patch will automagically zoom in to the area of interest and take a snapshot of 300 pixels and send it through OSC to Wekinator.

 Dependencies:
 - Max (doh).